 Other Spring Cleanse Detox Recipes

-Even though this Chicken Cabbage & Broccoli Stir Fry recipe can be eaten year-round, it was specifically created for my annual Spring Cleanse Challenge called Fresh & Clean 17.
+Even though this Chicken Cabbage & Broccoli Stir Fry recipe can be eaten year-round, it was specifically created for my previous Spring Cycle 1 Challenge where we used my Fresh & Clean 17 Cycle 1 Meal Plan (the plan is now available during the Spring and Summer months).

 If you enjoy this recipe, you may want to try out these other Fresh & Clean 17 recipes: